Frequently Asked Questions About I'On At Home

-Even if family and friends can help with transportation and chores, they may not always be available or you may prefer not to call on them regularly.
+- Even if family and friends can help with transportation and chores, they may not always be available or you may prefer not to call on them regularly.

-- I'On At Home will keep you from feeling isolated in your home as you interact with and enjoy the company of your neighbors.
+- I'On At Home will keep you from feeling isolated in your home, because you will be interacting with and enjoying the company of your neighbors.

-I’On At Home membership can make the difference between your being able to remain safely in your home or having to leave because you need assistance.
+- I’On At Home membership can make the difference between your being able to remain safely in your home or having to leave because you need assistance.
 When you are no longer comfortable climbing up on a ladder to change a lightbulb, our volunteers will gladly take care of that and many other tasks.
 Companionship visits, daily check-in contacts, assistance with technology, meals, transportation, and other services can provide critical support.

-I’On At Home allows you to get help and give help.
+- I’On At Home allows you to get help and give help.

 Why should I join if I am in good health and don’t believe I will need IAH services in the near future?

-Members join for many reasons.
+- Members join for many reasons.
 Many like the social and educational occasions - programs, museum tours, cultural events, informal gatherings - and the opportunity to be with friends as well as to meet new people.

-You may be capable of climbing up to change your smoke alarm battery, but that doesn’t necessarily mean it’s a good idea for you to do it.
-I’On At Home membership means that you can choose to request this service to protect yourself from the risk of injury
+- You may be capable of climbing up to change your smoke alarm battery, but that doesn’t necessarily mean it’s a good idea for you to do it.
+I’On At Home membership means that you can choose to request this service to protect yourself from the risk of injury.

 - A few members may need referrals to home health services.
 Many members (and their families) find it reassuring that I'On At Home can provide access to such resources when needed.

-Many join I'On At Home to help their older friends and neighbors continue to live safely and happily in their homes.
+- Many join I'On At Home to help their older friends and neighbors continue to live safely and happily in their homes.
 By becoming a member now, you ensure that our services will continue and be there in the future, when you do need them.
 In reality, you will be supporting the development and operation of IAH as a valuable community resource which may be important to you personally in the future regardless of your current health and ability to live independently.